-Workshop facilitator and researcher exploring the sociology of feelings, desires, and emotions.
+Workshop facilitator and writer exploring the social and political nature of feelings, desires, and emotions.

 I have spent time living in Buddhist communities and organised retreats within Triratna Buddhism on meditation and ecology.
 In 2024, I was involved in setting up a "Transforming Self and World" group at the London Buddhist Centre which involves regular public events on the applicability of Buddhist teachings to current social and political issues.